raj-jondhale/AI-Agent-Backend/README.md

 # Weather query
 curl -X POST "http://localhost:8000/ask" -H "Content-Type: application/json" -d '{\"query\": \"What is the weather in London today?\"}'

-# Wikipedia query
-curl -X POST "http://localhost:8000/ask" -H "Content-Type: application/json" -d '{\"query\": \"Who invented the telephone?\"}'

 # News query
 curl -X POST "http://localhost:8000/ask" -H "Content-Type: application/json" -d '{\"query\": \"Latest news about artificial intelligence\"}'

-# General knowledge query
+# General knowledge query (LLM only)
 curl -X POST "http://localhost:8000/ask" -H "Content-Type: application/json" -d '{\"query\": \"What is the capital of Japan?\"}'
 ```

-### Test Queries
+### Example Queries

 The following queries demonstrate different agent capabilities:

-1. **Weather Queries**
+**Weather Queries:**

 - "What's the weather in London today?"
 - "Is it raining in Tokyo?"
 - "Temperature in New York?"

-2. **Wikipedia/Knowledge Queries**

-   - "Who invented the telephone?"
-   - "What is the capital of Japan?"
-   - "Tell me about Albert Einstein"

-3. **News Queries**
+**News Queries:**

 - "Summarize the latest news about artificial intelligence"
 - "Recent news about climate change"
 - "What's happening with SpaceX?"

 4. **General Queries (LLM Only)**
    - "What are the benefits of meditation?"